FSDAM: Few-Shot Driving Attention Modeling via Vision-Language Coupling: Introduction

-\begin{itemize} \item \textbf{First few-shot approach for attention-based generation.} We are \textbf{the first of its kind} to achieve joint spatial attention prediction and natural language explanation in a few-shot learning regime, training from fewer than 100 examples, two orders of magnitude more data efficient than existing joint modeling approaches \cite{zhou2025where,chen2024gazexplainlearningpredictnatural}.
+\begin{itemize} \item \textbf{First few-shot approach for attention-based generation.} We are \textbf{the first of its kind} to achieve joint spatial attention prediction and natural language explanation in a few-shot learning regime, training from 90 examples, two orders of magnitude more data efficient than existing joint modeling approaches \cite{zhou2025where,chen2024gazexplainlearningpredictnatural}. \item \textbf{Structured attention reasoning formulation.} We reformulate driver attention modeling as structured anticipation rather than static saliency prediction.
+Specifically, we decompose attention into four explicit components, including scene context, current focus, anticipated next focus, and causal explanation, establishing a semantic representation that links spatial gaze patterns with forward-looking reasoning. \item \textbf{Dual-pathway architecture with training-only alignment.} We propose a decoupled gaze–language architecture that mitigates negative transfer under limited data.
+A training-only vision–language alignment mechanism injects semantic priors into spatial prediction without increasing inference complexity. \item \textbf{Data-efficient and transferable attention modeling.} Despite training in a few-shot regime, our method achieves competitive performance against fully supervised baselines trained on more data and demonstrates strong zero-shot generalization across multiple driver attention benchmarks. \end{itemize}

-\item \textbf{Attention shift anticipation.} Instead of focusing on current attention, our model introduces a structured attention reasoning representation that captures scene context, current focus, anticipated shift and causal factors.
-This enables models to predict where attention will move next from single frames, capturing the forward-looking nature of human attention without requiring video input at inference.

-\item \textbf{Dual-pathway architecture for joint learning.} We design an architecture with separate pathways for caption generation and attention-language alignment that share visual representations, enabling task-specific specialization while maintaining consistency.